eidolon-ai/eidolon/docs/src/content/docs/getting_started/slowstart.md

 **Note**: Actions can operate on multiple states.

 ### 2.3 Agent Programs
 The previous example was a pure code program without access to a LLM.
 That is great for hello_world, but if we want to customize our qa_agent we will need access to our **AgentCPU**.
-There is a builtin objec Agent which gives you easy access to the AgentCPU, as well as some other nicities (like hooking up `agent_refs`).
+There is a builtin objec Agent which gives you easy access to the AgentCPU, as well as some other niceties (like hooking up `agent_refs`).
+Let's reimplement our qa_agent with some custom logging and nicer response formatting.

-**qa.py**
+_qa.py_
 ```python
 from textwrap import dedent
 from typing import Annotated, Literal, List